Hoorge/paperboy/README.md

 CLI newsletter generator on basis of keywords like "powershell", "azure", "aws"

+For now it captures information from the following data sources:

 * Editor picks: blogs, articles, podcast
 * Trending Repositories on @Github
 * Trending Developers on @Github